potentialize/east-west-coast/transcript.md

 Well, truth is the previous graph looks rather deceiving.
 In reality the connection is pretty stable.
-Problem with the previous graph is, every time a spike is drawn, the line is big that it also covers the neighboring tens of minutes.
+Problem with the previous graph is, every time a spike is drawn, the line is so big that it also covers the neighboring tens of minutes.

 [slide]

 So I tinkered around a bit and settled on using a floating average for the 100 most recent points.
 It is still not perfect, but it shows a more nuanced image without hiding all the spikes.

 [slide]